NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 Further Filtering
 -----------------

-We might need to filter the CpGs further before exploratory analysis and the downstream differential methylation.
+High-throughput methylation data contains a lot of CpG sites that have no or little variation among study subjects and are not all that informative for downstream analyses.
+Nonspecific CpG filtering (i.e., not considering phenotype) is a common dimension reduction procedure performed prior to cluster analysis and differential methylation.
 For exploratory analysis, it is of general interest to see how samples relate to each other and we might want to remove CpGs that are not variable before doing that.
-For differential methylation, removing non variable CpGs prior to the analysis will lower the number of tests that needs to be performed, thus improving multiple correction.
+For differential methylation, removing non variable CpGs prior to the analysis will lower the number of tests that needs to be performed, thus reducing multiple correction penalties.

+The most commonly used and simple method of standard deviation filtering on methylation ratio values (equivalent to Beta values) has been shown to be robust and consistent to different real datasets and would suffice for most occasions.

 .. code-block:: r